Yuval10Dahan/Final-Project-CS/README.md

 * Some classes had **low/zero support** in the 2k eval, depressing macro-F1.
 * Document-centric data may limit generalization to natural scenes or multilingual content.
-* Future: expand class coverage, add real-world photos, tune prompts to cut false positives, and scale training on larger hardware.&#x20;
+* Future: expand class coverage, add real-world photos, and scale training on larger hardware.&#x20;

 ---

-## Citation
+## Documentation

 If you use this code, dataset schema, or results, please cite the **Final Report** and **Presentation**:

-* Final Report: *Sensitive Data Leakage Detection Based on Vision-Language Models*.&#x20;
-* Final Presentation: *Sensitive Data Leakage Detection Based on Vision-Language Models*.&#x20;

----

-## License

-Add your preferred license (MIT/Apache-2.0/BSD-3-Clause).
-If using external datasets, respect their licenses/terms.
+* Final Report
+* Final Presentation

 ---